x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

      Get-Service *exch* | Stop-Service
      ```

+     > [!NOTE]
-     **Note**: We do not recommend using the *Force* switch in the command to stop all Exchange services.
+     > We do not recommend using the *Force* switch in the command to stop all Exchange services.

 3. Download and install the latest supported version of the .NET Framework as described in the tables in the next section.